 A plane is a slice.
 A plane has length and width, however it has no depth.
 A plane is a point that has been stretched in length and width but has no depth.

 Space is the opposite of a point.
-Where a point is infinitely small, without length, width, or height, space is the opposite.
-Space has unlimited length, width, and height.
+A point is infinitely small, with no length, width, or depth.
+Space is the opposite.
+Space has unlimited length, width, and depth.

 Time is often called the fourth dimension.
 Length, width, and depth, coupled with time, form our universe.
-All three concepts (point, line, space) exist in time.
-Time is generally not considered when talking about geometry.
-To understand afterlife we have to consider time too.
+The first three dimensions (point, line, space) exist in time.
+Time is generally not considered a dimension when talking about geometry.
+To understand afterlife we have to understand time too.

 A point, existing through time, is actually a line.
-So to redefine a point within the context of time, a point would be a point that exists for just one moment.
-It would flash and be gone.
-A point would have no length, width, depth - and it would have no duration.
+So to properly define a point (within the context of time), a point would be a point that exists for one moment only.
+It would exist for a moment and be gone.
+The true definition of a point would have no length, width, depth, and no duration.
 But it exists.
 It is location, within time and space.

-Space existing through time would have unlimited length, width, depth - and unlimited duration.
-The definition of space, within the context of time, would be everything.
-It would encompass all length, width, depth, and time.
-It would have no beginning or ending, in space or time.
+Space existing through time would have unlimited length, width, depth, and duration.
+The definition of space (within the context of time) would be everything.

-The concepts defined above - point, line, plane, space, and time - will be used to explain the mathematical relationship between conscious awareness and memory.
-This relationship proves afterlife.
-The equation is built using these perfect geometrical concepts.
+The concepts of geometry including point, line, plane, space, and time form the perfect framework to prove afterlife.
+Afterlife is proven by equation.
+The equation is built using these five geometrical concepts.